deedy5/Projecteuler_Python/README.md

-## Project Euler solutions in python
+## Project Euler solutions with python

 Solutions are using module prime6.pyd